xlrte/website/docs/intro.md

 without having to figure out IAM permissions, network setup, initialization order of resources and the dozens of other infrastructure configuration issues that arise.

 #### Focus on architecture, not infrastructure
 `xlrte` enables just this.
-What if the below was all you needed to configure it?
+The configuration below is all that is needed.
 ```
 name: my-webapp
 runtime: cloudrun